ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 ## Design iteration

 Attention we are not proposing to apply a waterfall approach, but before starting the deeper implementation with iterations, we want to spend sometime to define in more details what we want to build, how to organize the CI/CD projects and pipeline, select the development, test and product plaform, and define epics, user stories, components, microservices...
-This iteration can take from few hours to a week depending of the expected MVP goals.
+This iteration can take from few hours to a week, depending on the expected MVP goals.

 For an event-driven solution a MVP for a single application should not take more than 3 to 4 iterations.

-### Microservice
+### Apply Domain-Driven Design

+See our separate note on [applying DDD and event storming for event-driven microservice implementation](ddd.md)

 ### Event storming to user stories and epics